 Tinnitus Retraining Therapy was developed in the late 1980’s by Pawel Jastreboff, Ph.D., Sc.D. first began developing his theory of the Neurophysiologic Model of Tinnitus and Tinnitus Retraining Therapy (TRT) in the late 1980’s while working at Yale University.
 The first publication of the Neurophysiological Model of Tinnitus can be found in 1990 in the journal Neuroscience Research, with his colleague Dr. Jonathan Hazel and Tinnitus Retraining Therapy (TRT) first published in the British Journal of Audiology (1993).
-Dr. Berge has been treating patients since completing her graduate school education, but returned to take additional training personally with the Drs.
+Brenda Berge, Doctor of Audiology has been treating patients since completing her graduate school education, but returned to take additional training personally with the Drs.
 Jastreboff in 2009 for TRT and an Advanced Certification training in 2012.

 The Neurophysiological Model of Tinnitus reveals the physiological and psychological foundations that affect this abnormal neurological feedback loop, akin to ‘Phantom Limb’ of the ear: